The Best of the 1970s Beach Boys

 The End of a Very Long Decade

 The 1970s were not kind to the Beach Boys.
-Inner group strife, a weirded out Brian, a rotating ensemble of members and solo projects and you have a recipe for a less than stellar decade.
-To their credit, the rode out the decade while most other bands would have thrown in the towel.
+Inner group strife, a weirded out Brian, a rotating ensemble of members and solo projects and you have a recipe for a less than a stellar decade.
+To their credit, they rode out the decade while most other bands would have thrown in the towel.
 As the calendar rolled over to 1980, the band began to embrace the fact that most fans wanted to hear their stuff from the 60s.
 They did put out some new music during the 1980s, but mainly singing their catalog of hits, the Beach Boys began to fill stadiums again and gained popularity the eclipsed their previous zenith of the mid-sixties.

 The band also lost two core members when Dennis Wilson drowned in the early 80s and Carl Wilson succumbed to cancer in the late 90s.
-The surviving members (including David Marks) reunited for a very successful 50thanniversary tour, but parted ways again after that.
+The surviving members (including David Marks) reunited for a very successful 50th anniversary tour, but parted ways again after that.
 Today, the Beach Boys are still touring, with only Mike Love and Bruce Johnston as actual Beach Boys.
 While they sound good for 70 somethings, age is definitely beginning to catch up with them.
 They still put on a good show though, and are well worth your time and money if they come to your town.

 Your 1970s Beach Boys Playlist